Who is Chris Berman?

 Like their famous father, both Douglas and Meredith attended Ivy League universities.
 While Douglas Berman is a married man, Meredith Berman is unmarried and is a cancer survivor.

 Chris Berman started his career as a sportscaster when he began working as a weekend sports anchor for Hartford’s WVIT-TV.
-In 1979, the American cable sports channel ESPN was founded.
-Berman joined the network just a month after its initiation.
+Berman joined the American cable sports channel ESPN just a month after its initiation in 1979.

 Boomer hosted Sunday NFL Countdown and Monday Night Countdown for 31 years.
 He also worked as the anchor of the evening SportsCenter alongside Herm Edwards.
 Edwards replaced Tom Jackson for the 2016 season.